Bajtix/DailyNihongo/README.md

 + word lists were compiled from various web resources

 # License
-Licensed under GPLv3 (note that the referenced projects' licenses apply)
+Licensed under GPLv3 (note that the referenced projects' licenses apply, check CREDIT files in directories)